Costache Conachi: Biography

-Costache Conachi is regarded by some as the first true Romanian poet of his time.
+In the literary field, Costache Conachi is regarded by many as the first true Romanian poet of his time.
 He is credited with infusing eroticism into Romanian poetry.
 Although he lived and worked in an era of Romanian literature that is hazy at best, his name is not easily forgotten.

-Coming from a wealthy family Conachi had access to readings on foreign cultures and the works of great authors.
+Coming from a wealthy family, Conachi had access to readings on foreign cultures and the works of great authors.
 This foundation of knowledge shaped his poems.
 It resulted in verses in Romanian marked with unprecedented elements such as eroticism.

+The great logothete Costache Conachi died on February 4, 1849, being buried next to his wife, in the Banu Church cemetery.
+Later, the remains of Costache Conachi and his wife were transported to Țigănești, near the church he had founded.

+Brief presentation

+Studies

+He studied under the guidance of foreign teachers while in the parental home.

+He studied French language and literature with Professor Fleury.

+He attended the courses of the Princely Academy of Iași where he learned French, German, Greek and Turkish (March - Dec.
+1792).